Porges/ways-to-play/src/games/pigeon-tickets/index.md

 dismissed on the basis that pakapoo was a game of chance, and not a lottery.[@PakAPooNotALottery] Taken at face value, the Act stated that games of chance were only illegal if played in public places.

+Wellington’s <cite>Evening Post</cite> opined:

+> … it seems the essence of petty spite to start a crusade against the
+> cottager’s Christmas goose or the Chinaman’s pakapoo.[@ThePolicemanAndTheGeese]

 With the game seeming to be on the verge of becoming legal, in 1904, the “Gaming and Lotteries Act Amendment Bill” was introduced to parliament by [James